elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|-------------------------------------------------------------
-| apply    | Apply one routine in synchronous mode and expect no results
+| apply    | Comence execution of a routine in synchronous mode
-| begin    | Comence execution for a routine in asynchronous mode
+| begin    | Comence execution of a routine in asynchronous mode
 | read     | Flush the console buffer and accept user input from console
 | write    | Add something to console buffer but no new line
 | print    | Output expression result, variable or constant to console
 | alter    | Mutate variable value using an expression
-| scrap    | Remove one element from a collection
+| scrap    | Remove one element from its collection
+| process  | Execute an aspect in asynchronous mode
+| resolve  | Synchronize parallel execution of pending aspects

 ## Control statements